mbest1813/documentation/v2/clickstream/sources/android.md

   .putValue("revenue", "9.99"));
 ```

 You have now successfully implemented your Android app!
-Now you're ready to head back to the Astronomer Clickstream UI and start switching on some destinations.
+Now you're ready to head back to the MetaRouter UI and start switching on some destinations.